spinningtopsofdoom/ClojureWest2016/clojure_west/outro/01-outro.md

 !SLIDE

-Future possibilities
+## Future possibilities

 - Merge and Diff operations could have greatly increased performance
 - Similar to RRB Vectors for Vectors

 !SLIDE

-CHAMP has shown Hash Maps have plenty of room at the bottom
+## CHAMP shows Hash Maps have plenty of room at the bottom

 - 2x perf for iteration
 - 10 - 100x perf for equality checking